RealDoigt/Dew-Programming-Language-Specification/spec.md

 #### Using the Assign Operator
 The assign operator `:=` can be used in order to assign a value to a variable or set all the values of an array to one value if the index operators are omitted.
+If an expression is needed inside the index operators, one must use the expression operators `()`.

 Example:
 ```dew